 UncensoredDNS (formerly censurfridns.dk) servers are uncensored and operated by a privately funded individual.

-Another no logs DNS service is DNS.WATCH.
+Another no log DNS service is DNS.WATCH.
 The admins state that they have “no interest in logging DNS queries.
-That’s why all our resolvers are setup to not log any queries.”
-An important advantage of DNS.WATCH servers is that they are DNSSEC enabled.
+That’s why all our resolvers are set up not to log queries.”
+An essential advantage of DNS.WATCH servers are that they are DNSSEC enabled.

 Should I use no logs DNS servers?

-If you are concerned about your privacy and anonymity, if you don’t want to be the subject of ad targeting and profiling, if you don’t want to have your DNS request manipulated in any away, if you are a regular user of VPN and proxy, then YES!
+If you are concerned about your privacy and anonymity, if you don’t want to be the subject of ad targeting and profiling, if you don’t want to have your DNS lookups manipulated in any way, if you are a regular user of VPN and proxy, then YES!

-Do you use public and free DNS servers?
+Do you use free and public DNS servers?
 Let us know your thoughts in the comments below.